makrai/notes/cserhati21-overlap-for-cross-ling-embed.md

       Norwegian, Romanian and Turkish.
 These all come from the
     * same domain (encyclopedia articles), which condition was reported to be necessary for sufficient unsupervised mappings by Søgaard+ (2018)
-    * sizes may be very dissimilar for different languages, but these are the largest among our experiments.
-We call this type of corpora loosely-comparable Wikipedia, or L-Wiki for short
+    * sizes may be very dissimilar for different languages, but these are the largest among our experiments
   * M, mildly-comparable (M-Wiki) corpus,
-    * separately for all of our 55 language pairs, by
+    * separately for all of our 55 language pairs
     * filtering articles with bidirectional cross-language links between the two Wikipedias
     * also expected to make sizes comparable within a language pair, but the